vaibhavkadian/ps-docs/SSRS/ThingsLearntHardWay.md

 >
 >**A single error on any report item will fail the report** be it incorrect parameter value on some shared or report dataset that you are currently not using.
 >
+>**Paramter with '' [BLANK] or NULL value** should explicitly be allowed the value type on report parameter option.
+If you change dataset column value to these value types and its not mentioned on the report parameter to accept such values ... report would fail.
+>

 ---